kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-maturity.md

 ---
 title: Documentation Maturity Is About Coverage, Structure, and Signal — Kora Framework
+date: 2026-08-09
 description: Why Kora Framework documentation quality depends on coverage, structure, and signal — not framework age or page count.
 search:
   exclude: true
 ---

-# Documentation Maturity Is About Coverage, Structure, and Signal — Not Framework Age or Page Count
+# Documentation Maturity Is About Coverage, Structure, and Signal — Not Framework Age or Page Count { #documentation-maturity }

+**August 9, 2026**

 Documentation quality is surprisingly easy to measure badly.